davireis/jupyter-scala/README.md

 Running `jupyter --version` should print a value >= 4.0.
 See [Jupyter installation](#jupyter-installation) if it's not the case.

 Ensure the [coursier](https://github.com/alexarchambault/coursier) launcher is available in the `PATH`.
-On OS X, `brew install --HEAD paulp/extras/coursier` should install it. `coursier --help` should then print a version >= 1.0.0-M14.
+On OS X, `brew install --HEAD paulp/extras/coursier` should install it.

+In Windows environment you should use the
+`bitsadmin /transfer downloadCoursierCli https://git.io/coursier-cli "%cd%\coursier"`
+and
+`bitsadmin /transfer downloadCoursierBat https://git.io/coursier-bat "%cd%\coursier.bat"` commands to install coursier.

+Testing coursier availability:
+`coursier --help`
+should then print a version >= 1.0.0-M14.

 Then simply run the [`jupyter-scala` script](https://raw.githubusercontent.com/alexarchambault/jupyter-scala/master/jupyter-scala) of this